Pelochus/bt-crazyflies/scripts/deps/README.md

 For configurations:
 - Adds the current user to the group dialout
 - Configures the Crazyradio 2.0 USB permissions
+- Optional: In Paparazzi Center, click File > Edit settings > Text editor to change the default text editor.
+For example, I use ```/usr/bin/kate```

 ### Useful Links
 - Flashing firmware on Crazyflie: https://wiki.paparazziuav.org/wiki/Crazyflie_2.0